About the Library

-In order to enhance its excellent work, the Library Fund has been set up to allow funds to be directed to the priority areas, and in particular those demanding expertise and resourcing beyond the capacity of core funded operations.
+In order to enhance its excellent work, the Library Fund has been set up to allow funds to be directed to the priority areas, and in particular those demanding expertise and resourcing beyond the capacity of core-funded operations.

-Our current priority is the Library Foyer Redevelopment to include the creation of an exhibition space to showcase treasures.
 Donor support can also assist with the work of Special Collections and Archive Services.

 These examples are not exhaustive and philanthropic investment will help shape the future of this facility adding something extra to one of the best University libraries in the UK.
 Please consider making a gift in support of our ambitions.